-Conveys passionate interest for the topic.
-Speaks natura at a moderate rate with correspronunciation, enunciation ar volume.
-Uses few unnecessary pauses "ums".
-Makes no obvious grammatical errors.
-Uses cue care or other supposeffectively and does not read presentation.
-Uses rich, moderate rate with correct pronunciation, enunciation and volume. • Uses few unnecessary pauses "ums". • Makes few grammatical errors. • Most of the time uses cue cards or other supports appropriately, Demonstrates minimal enthusiasm for the topic.
+Delivery Style:Conveys passional interest for topic.Verbal Effectiveness• Conveys passional interest for topic.• Speaks m at a mode rate with pronuncial enunciativ volume.• Uses few unnecess pauses "to errors.• Makes no obvious grammati errors.• Uses cue or other s effectively does not presentat• Uses rich precise, a varied und prepa te or the enthusiasm for the topic. • Most of the time speaks clearly at a moderate rate with correct ation, on and on and volume. • Uses few unnecessary pauses "ums". • Makes few grammatical errors. • Most of the time uses cue cards or other supports y and read the tion. •, •, •, •, •, •, •, •, •, •, •, •, •, Demonstrates minimal enthusiasm for the topic.
 Speaks with some lack of clarity in pronunciation and enunciation with varying volume and rate of speech.
 Uses too many unnecessary pauses ("ums"), distracting from the presentation.
 Makes some grammatical errors.
 Tends to not use cue cards effectively and mostly relies on reading the presentation.
 Uses ineffective vocabulary.
 No enthusiasm is conveyed for the topic Speech is unclear with poor enunciation and incorrect pronunciation.
 Volume and rate of speech are often inappropriate, making comprehension difficult.
 Uses too many unnecessary pauses "ums", making comprehension difficult.
 Makes frequent grammatical errors.
 Reads presentation.
 Uses inappropriate or simplistic vocabulary.
-Student did not present precise, and varied vocabulary. and varied vocabulary.
+Student did not present -- --- -- -- ---------------------------- --